devicetree-org/devicetree-specification/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 ## Contributions ##
+Please submit all patches to the mailing list devicetree-spec@vger.kernel.org.
 Contributions to the Devicetree Specification are managed by the gatekeepers, Grant Likely <grant.likely@secretlab.ca> and Rob Herring <rob.herring@linaro.org>